burlachenkok/exploring-python3/python3-note.md

 Broadcasting two arrays together follows these rules:

 1. If the arrays do not have the same rank, prepend the shape of the lower rank array with 1s until both shapes have the same length.
-2. The two arrays are said to be compatible in a dimension if they have the same size in the dimension, or if one of the arrays has size 1 in that dimension.
+2. The two arrays are said to be compatible in a dimension if they have the same size in the dimension or if one of the arrays has size 1 in that dimension.
 3. The arrays can be broadcast together if they are compatible in all dimensions.
 4. After broadcasting, each array behaves as if it had a shape equal to the elementwise maximum of shapes of the two input arrays.
 5. In any dimension where one array had size 1 and the other array had a size greater than 1, the first array behaves as if it were copied along that dimension